-I have found some interesting ways to find sites that scrape your content (and stop scraping), and then republish it as their own.
+I have found some exciting ways to find sites that scrape your content (and stop scraping), and then republish it as their own.

-- Include links to your own site inside the post, thus when they republish the content you end up with a link back from their site to your content, which is funny.
-Watch your comments for these links and then I then usually leave a friendly comment about how if they keeps stealing my content I’ll come over and pound sand up their tuchoses, or something friendly like that.
+- Include links to your own site inside the post.
+Thus when they republish the content, you end up with a link back from their site to your content, which is funny.
+Watch your comments for these links and then I then usually leave a friendly comment about how if they keep stealing my content I’ll come over and pound sand up their tuchoses, or something social like that.
 What is even funnier is sometimes they scrape Carnivals as well, so I end up with more links from these “Cloned Carnivals” as well.

-- Insert your own advertising inside of your RSS feed, most of these sites are automated, so they will then including the advertising in their feed as well, so you end up advertising your own site on their site.
+- Insert your own advertising inside of your RSS feed.
+Most of these sites are automated, so they will then include the advertising in their feed as well, so you end up advertising your own site on their site.

-- Search for posts you have done in the past and see if there are the exact same posts elsewhere on BING or GOOGLE, that seems obvious, but you would be surprised how many of my own articles appear before their cloned post on my site!
+- Search for posts you have done in the past and see if there are identical posts elsewhere on BING or GOOGLE.
+That seems obvious, but you would be surprised how many of my own articles appear before their cloned post on my site!
 Very annoying.

-- Include header HTML comments and other tags like that, it makes your content that much easier to find.
-Most of my own posts have a copyright marking on the top pointing out who really owns the content.
+- Include header HTML comments and other tags like that.
+It makes your content that much easier to find.
+Most of my own posts have copyright marking on the top, pointing out who really owns the content.
 If the scraper doesn’t notice, it’s easy to find your cloned content this way as well.

-- Run tools like Wordfence and other tools to see what “bots” are invading your site.
+- Run tools like Wordfence and other tools to see what “bots” invade your site.
 The ability to block by country might slow some scrapers down as well.